USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

-As demonstrated above, models excluding the NO3 covariate consistently resulted in poorer fits to to the observed dissolved N2O data and potentially strongly biased estimates of the saturation ratio.
+As demonstrated above, models excluding the NO3 covariate consistently resulted in poorer fits to to the observed dissolved N2O data and potentially biased estimates of the saturation ratio.
 Including surface temperature and elevation in the equilibrium N2O part of the model also resulted in substantially improved replication of key aspects of the observed data.
-Likewise, added flexibility in the distributional terms for both dissolved and equilibrium N2O led to improvements.
+Added flexibility in the distributional terms for both dissolved and equilibrium N2O also led to improvements.

-To make inferences to the population of interest from a model including these covariates, however, however, the covariates needed to be (1) fully observed across that population or (2) their missingness needed to be modeled.
+To make inferences to the population of interest from a model including these covariates, however, the covariates needed to be (1) fully observed across that population or (2) their missingness needed to be modeled.
 For the lake area and elevation covariates, data *was* available for all lakes from previously compiled geospatial databases.
 However, neither surface temperature or NO3 were observed for lakes outside of the sample.
 That is, they were partially observed with